 Initially released on the TurboGrafx-16, Bonk, or as it was known in Japan, PC-Genjin, was a success and was eventually ported over to competitor consoles.
 In arcade versions, Bonk would be accompanied by a female version of himself.

 In November/December 2006, Bonk's Adventure was released on the Wii's Virtual Console.
 It is currently available for 600 Nintendo Points and supports all controller types.
+It was also added to the PlayStation Network store in 2011.

 Bonk's weapon is his large head, which can be used to defeat the various prehistoric enemies that stand in his way.
 While on the ground, Bonk smashes his head forward.
 In the air the headbutt creates a spin that, by pressing the button repeatedly, can slow Bonk's descent.
 Bonk is capable of juggling an opponent, gaining more points with each consecutive hit.
-The term juggling makes particular sense in this game since each time you hit the enemy from below they pop up in an arc and Bonk must run to catch them before they land.
+The term juggling makes particular sense in this game since each time Bonk hits the enemy from below they pop up in an arc and Bonk must run to catch them before they land.
 Lives are gained through score, as well as found within the world, although they are few and far between.

 In addition to prehistoric monsters there are a number of pod-like flowers that offer goodies for Bonk.
 Some of those goodies are fruits and vegetables that boost Bonk's score.
-Others contain meat, and an handful are hidden monsters that will pop up and bounce after you.
+Others contain meat, and an handful are hidden monsters that will pop up and bounce after Bonk.

 If Bonk collects meat he evolves.
 There are 3 different levels for Bonk to evolve to.
 The first level is where he starts.
 The second level Bonk gets blue tints and is able to pound the ground and temporarily freeze enemies.
 The third level turns Bonk into an invulnerable, green tinted version of himself.
 This invulnerability only last a short time.
 Meat comes in two forms: Small meat will only transform Bonk one level whereas large meat will transform him two levels.
 After enough time, and without more meat, Bonk will revert back to his original self.